neo4j/graphql/docs/rfcs/rfc-040-relay-first-api.md

 ### Sort and Pagination

 Sort behaves in the same fashion as the Connections API.
 Cursor-based pagination, however, is not supported.
-The simple API uses a _limit_ based pagination:
+The simple API uses _offset_ based pagination:

 ```graphql
 query Movies {